makevoid/bitcoin_brightonruby2015_lt/README.md

 transaction signing
 transaction propagation

-ledger - ~50GB in size - in every bitcoin client software (client is a bad word, all clients are in fact peers, so servers)
+ledger - ~50GB in size - in every bitcoin client software (client is a bad word, all clients are in fact peers, so servers - equal)

 download a keygeneration